 • Receipts that you have paid the appropriate filing fees

-• A statement explaining the reason for your trip outside of the country (plus any evidence you have to support it), why you left the U.S. without first applying or a refugee travel document, list of places you visited since exiting the United States, any activities you participated in while outside the U.S. and if your intention was to abandon your refugee/asylee status when deciding to leave the U.S.
+• A statement explaining the reason for your trip outside of the country (plus any evidence you have to support it), why you left the U.S. without first applying or a refugee travel document, a list of places you visited since exiting the United States, any activities you participated in while outside the U.S. and if your intention was to abandon your refugee/asylee status when deciding to leave the U.S.

-Advance Parole Document for Those in the U.S.
+For Those in the U.S.

 Be mindful that the Department of Homeland Security maintains the right to revoke or terminate your Advance Parole Document at any point when you are in or outside of the U.S. If you have applied for adjustment of status to LPR and leave the U.S. without getting an Advance Parole Document first, your application will be considered abandoned unless it is pending and you are currently in one of the classifications below or would be eligible for one of the following upon reentry at a port of admission: